Charged with DWI - I wasn't drinking!

 One common scenario is if somebody is suspected to have been using illegal drugs.
 First, a police officer will stop the car.
 The person in the car may appear impaired.
 The police officer will give them a prescreen for alcohol using an Alco-Sensor test, and the Alco-Sensor test may come back negative, at which point, if the person still looks impaired to the police officer, the officer may arrest them for DWAI Drugs.
 DWAI Drugs is a misdemeanor.
 In order to prove that the person has taken drugs and is operating under the influence of drugs, typically, police will attempt to get a blood sample so that they can check for the presence of drugs.

-Before you talk to police or consent to any sort of search or seizure, call the Rochester, NY DWI lawyers at Jeannie D. Michalski, LLP.
+Before you talk to police or consent to any sort of search or seizure, call the Avon, NY DWI law office of Jeannie D. Michalski.
 (585) 351-2500.
 We’re available 24/7.

 Sometimes we learn that the person was arrested after taking therapeutic dosages of a drug prescribed by their doctor.
 We regularly see that Xanax mixed with other drugs can result in very bizarre behavior.
 If a person is impaired buy a prescription drug, there is case law we can use to argue that the impairment was unforeseen and not a violation of the law.